Valdar

 Valdar was the name of several legendary Danish kings.

 The Hervarar saga tells the tale of a Valdar who was viceroy of Denmark under Ivar Vidfamne and he was the father of Randver and of Harald Wartooth (half siblings and fathers found were Hrörek av Lejre and Radbart - mother being Aud Djupaudga) who was a legendary king of Denmark and Sweden.

 The Skjöldunga saga and Hversu Noregr byggdist tell the tale of a Valdar who succeeded Hrólfr Kraki as King of Scania.
 This Valdar was the father of Harald the Old.

 Hervarar saga

 The Hervarar saga tells that Ivar Vidfamne made Valdar the viceroy of Denmark and gave him his daughter Alfhild.
 When Valdar died, his son Randver became the king of Denmark, while his son Harald Wartooth became the king of Götaland or Gotland.
-In the Hervarar saga, the name Valdar also appears in a poem together with other kings and nations:
+In the Hervarar saga, the name Valdar also appears in an extract of the poem Hlöðskviða together with other kings and nations: